Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 ### 5.10. xsGetPlayerInGame

-Returning Type: `#!cpp int`
+Returning Type: `#!cpp bool`

-Prototype: `#!cpp int xsGetPlayerInGame(int playerNumber)`
+Prototype: `#!cpp bool xsGetPlayerInGame(int playerNumber)`

 Parameters:

 1.  `#!cpp int playerNumber`: Check if this player is still alive

-Returns a 1 if the player given is still alive.
-Returns a 0 if the player given has been eliminated.
+Returns true if the player given is still alive, and false otherwise.

 ### 5.11. xsGetPlayerNumberOfTechs